Design Guide

 Match the Technology to the Use Case

-Choosing the right lock starts with understanding how the locker will be used.
-Will it hold personal items for the day, or permanently?
+Will the locker hold personal items for the day, or permanently?
 Is it for asset lending, package delivery, or flexible daily use?
-HAMILTON matches lock technology to the answer.
+The answer determines the right lock.
+HAMILTON cabinets accommodate any electronic lock hardware — the technology selection is yours.

 Mobile Credentials